noah-sec/project-descriptions/ai-red-team.md

 <h1 align=center>AI-Enhanced Offensive Security Assessment of AI Systems</h1>

 <!-- INTRODUCTION -->
 <p align=center><i>Developed a project management report for the initiation and conclusion of a red team assessment.
-Used AI-enhanced tools and techniques for the red team assessment, and also tested against infrastructure that included AI systems.</i></p>
+Used AI-enhanced <br>tools and techniques for the red team assessment, and also tested against infrastructure that included AI systems. <br>Used the MITRE ATT&CK framework and the Lockheed Martin Cyber Kill Chain.</i></p>

 <hr><br>